gandola/udacity-ds-program/Project2/README.md

 # Disaster Response Pipeline Project

+### Project Motivation
+Normally, in disaster scenarios there is to quickly classify messages coming from the various sources.
+This allows humanitarian organization to have better and faster responses.

+This Web App that allows users to classify automatically messages coming from disaster scenarios using a simple RandomForest classification model.

+There are two more pages that allow users to verify the training data by:
+- Genre
+- Category

+### Structure
+- **data/**: Contains code to store, load messages internally.
+- **models/**: Contains the code for models.
+- **app/**: Contains all the code for the WebApplication.
+- **resources/**: Notebooks used to support the development.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.